Money Tips Everyone Needs to Know But Weren’t Taught

 Have you checked your car insurance rates lately?
 You can check in 30 seconds if you’re overpaying since, on average, people spend $720/year more than they should.
 It’s easy:

-- Head over to and connect your current insurance (no long form to fill out!)
+- Head over to The Smart Wallet’s auto insurance portal and connect your current insurance (no long form to fill out!)

 - We’ll instantly check for a better deal